jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Hence addressing an **8x8 LED matrix** is better done using SIPO (Serial In, Parallel Out) shift registers, I used 2 chained **74HC595**, one for matrix rows (LED anodes), the other for the columns (LED cathodes).
 I added current-limiting resistors to all 8 columns, to avoid roasting the MCU.
 Wiring for this takes only 3 digital output pins of the MCU (data, clock and latch).

 LED matrix addressing is done though *multiplexing* (display one complete row at a time during a few ms, then display the next row, and so on).
 If all rows get "swept" fast enough, then human eye persistence makes you think all the matrix is displayed at the same time.
 I determined (after experiments) that showing each row during 2ms, then handling the next, i.e. 16ms to display all 8 rows, was the longest delay I could use.
+In the final program, I use 1ms for that duration.

 For 1st generation setup, I originally used 3 push buttons, one Previous/Next pair to position the "cursor" (blinking LED) to the cell which we want to change state (dead or alive), then one button to switch the state of currently selected cell.
 This worked fine but that made the first phase very slow to setup for the end user.
 Wiring here required 3 digital inputs (one per button).